-Among the BCR-ABL1 mutations:
+Among the BCR::ABL1 mutations:

-- T315I is resistant to imatinib, dasatinib, nilotinib and bosutinib - F317L and V299L are resistant to dasatinib - Y253H, E255K/V and F359C/V are resistant to nilotinib - T315I, G250E and V299L are resistant to bosutinib
+- O T315I is resistant to imatinib, dasatinib, nilotinib and bosutinib - F317L and V299L are resistant to dasatinib - Y253H, E255K/V and F359C/V are resistant to nilotinib - O T315I, G250E and V299L are resistant to bosutinib

-For people with CML that stops responding to a TKI, or who do not achieve the expected response within a given period of time (see Table 3 on page 33), the most common options are switching to another approved TKI or participating in a clinical trial.
+For people with CML that stops responding to a TKI, or who do not achieve the expected response within a given period of time (see Table 4 on page 35), the most common options are switching to another approved TKI or participating in a clinical trial.
 Every patient with CML responds differently to TKI therapy.
 These general guidelines for TKI therapy in CML patients are available online from the National Comprehensive Cancer Network (NCCN) and the European Leukemia Net (ELN).
-See More Information on page 55 for links to these and other resources.
+See More Information on page 61 for links to these and other resources.

-Table 3.
-Treatment Response Milestones and Follow-up RecommendationGuidelines
+Table 4.
+Early Treatment Response Milestones and Follow-up Recommendation Guidelines

-TIME AFTER START OF TREATMENT

-BCR-ABL1 (IS) 3 months 6 months 12 months More than 15 months
+BCR::ABL1 (IS) 3 months 6 months 12 months a

-10% YELLOW RED
+>10% YELLOW RED

-1% - 10% GREEN YELLOW RED RED
+1% - 10% GREEN YELLOW

+0.1% - 1% GREEN LIGHT GREEN

-≤ 1 % GREEN
+≤ 0.1% GREEN

-Color Code Concern Treatment Team Considerations Potential Decisions About Treatment RED TKI-resistant disease Evaluate patient compliance and drug interactions Consider BCR-ABL1 gene mutation testing Switch to alternate TKI Evaluate for allogeneic stem cell transplantation YELLOW Possible TKI resistance Evaluate patient compliance and drug interactions Consider BCR-ABL1 gene mutation testing Consider bone marrow cytogenetic testing to assess for MCyR at 3 months or CCyR at 12 months Switch to alternate TKI OR Continue same TKI (other than imatinib) OR Dose escalation of imatinib (to a max of 800 mg) AND Consider evaluation for allogeneic stem cell transplantation GREEN No concerns- treatment is working Monitor response Monitor and manage side effects as needed Continue same TKI+
+Color Concern Treatment Team Considerations Recommendations RED TKI-resistant disease Evaluate patient adherence and drug interactions Consider mutational analysis Switch to alternate TKI Evaluate for allogeneic stem cell transplantation YELLOW Possible TKI resistance Evaluate patient adherence and drug interactions Consider mutational analysis Consider bone marrow cytogenetic testing to assess for MCyR at 3 months or CCyR at 12 months Switch to alternate TKI OR Continue same TKI (other than imatinib) OR Dose escalation of imatinib (to a max of 800 mg) AND Consider evaluation for allogeneic stem cell transplantation LIGHT GREEN TKI-sensitive disease If treatment goal is long- term survival: ≤1% optimal If treatment goal is treatment-free remission: ≤0.1% optimal If optimal: continue same TKI If not optimal: shared decision-making with patient b GREEN TKI-sensitive disease Monitor response and manage side effects Continue same TKI c bSwitching from imatinib to a second-generation TKI improves response but is associated with increased toxicity. cDiscontinuation of TKI with careful monitoring is possible in select patients.

-Adapted from NCCN Clinical Practice Guidelines in Oncology: Chronic Myeloid Leukemia; version 3.2020.
-Abbreviations: MCyR, major cytogenetic response; CCyR; complete cytogenetic response; TKI, tyrosine kinase inhibitor.
-BCR-ABL1 0.1% at 12 months is associated with a very low probability of disease progression and a high likelihood of achieving a subsequent MR4.5, which may allow for discontinuation of TKI therapy.
-Discontinuation of TKI with careful monitoring is possible in selected patients.
+Adapted from: National Comprehensive Cancer Network.
+NCCN Clinical Practice Guidelines in Oncology: Chronic Myeloid Leukemia; version 1.2023.

+Abbreviations: MCyR, major cytogenetic response; CCyR, complete cytogenetic response; TKI, tyrosine kinase inhibitor. aBCR::ABL1≤0.1% at 12 months is associated with a very low probability of disease progression and a high likelihood of achieving a subsequent deep molecular response (MR4.0; <0.01% BCR::ABL1 IS), which may allow for discontinuation of TKI